-Vaccines for covid19 were first developed a year ago and finally they’re here.
+Vaccines for Covid-19 have first developed a year ago, and finally, they’re here.
 What took them so long?

-The answer to this question points to the most significant A/B test conducted in recent history: the clinical trials for making sure vaccines are safe and effective against the covid19 virus.
+The answer to this question points to the most significant A/B test conducted in recent history: the clinical trials for ensuring vaccines are safe and effective against the Covid-19 virus.

-These clinical trials take so long because they’re divided into three phases, with each phase testing a different aspect of the vaccine.
-This 3 stage design has taken shape over multiple decades with thousands of scientists informing how it should be run.
+These clinical trials take so long because they’re divided into three phases, each testing a different aspect of the vaccine.
+This 3 stage design has taken shape over multiple decades, with thousands of scientists informing how it should be run.

 Because human lives are at stake, clinical trials of vaccines are done very carefully.
 Be too hasty, and an unsafe vaccine can get released.
 But be too careful, and many more lives can be lost from the unchecked pandemic.

-This tradeoff leads to thoughtful design of clinical trials of vaccines and hence for the conversion optimization industry, there’s a lot to learn from it.
+This trade-off leads to the thoughtful design of clinical trials of vaccines, and hence for the conversion optimization industry, there’s a lot to learn from it.

-So, let’s see the 3 stages in which vaccines are tested and what we can learn from them for our own A/B tests.
+So, let’s see the three stages in which vaccines are tested and what we can learn from them for our own A/B tests.